rick-field/PolyCistronFinder/README.md

 --remote_blast                            Use NCBI remote BLAST function.
 --remote_db [str]                         Database to use with remote BLAST. default = swissprot
 --evalue [float]                          Expect value cutoff for BLAST. default = 1e-20
---gap_open                                BLAST penalty for opening a gap in an alignment --gap_extend                              BLAST penalty for extending a gap in an alignment --chrom_ignore [str]                      Chromosome ID to ignore during intersecting.
+--gap_open [int]                          BLAST penalty for opening a gap in an alignment --gap_extend [int]                        BLAST penalty for extending a gap in an alignment --chrom_ignore [str]                      Chromosome ID to ignore during intersecting.
 ```